mlmargotto/DecSecOpsTools/docs/_posts/2015-11-12-a-python-parser-for-bittorrent-metainfo-files.md

 </table>
 <h2>This Torrent Descriptor has the following SHA1 Hashes for each piece,
 respectively:</h2>
-<em>NOTE PER THE SPEC: "For the purposes of piece boundaries in the multi-file
-case, consider the file data as one long continuous stream, composed of the concatenation of each file in the order listed in the files list.
+_NOTE PER THE SPEC: "For the purposes of piece boundaries in the multi-file case, consider the file data as one long continuous stream, composed of the concatenation of each file in the order listed in the files list.
 The number of pieces and their boundaries are then determined in the same manner as the case of a single file.
-Pieces may overlap file boundaries."</em>
+Pieces may overlap file boundaries."_
 <table style="font-family: sans-serif;" border="1">
 <tbody>
 <tr>